5 Cybersecurity Weaknesses in Banking and Finance

 In 2018, the finance industry experienced 19% of all cyberattacks and incidents, making it the most targeted industry in the world.

-The Personally Identifiable Information (PII) and financial data that organisations in the banking and finance sector hold make them obvious targets.
-Cybercriminals can monetise this type of information quickly – through selling it on the dark web or transferring funds from hacked accounts into their own.
+The Personally Identifiable Information (PII) and financial data that organizations in the banking and finance sector hold make them obvious targets.
+Cybercriminals can monetize this type of information quickly – by selling it on the dark web or transferring funds from hacked accounts into their own.

-So, it’s no surprise that the industry is subject to compliance regulations which aim to strengthen cyber resilience and protect consumers’ data and money.
+So, it’s no surprise that the industry is subject to compliance regulations that aim to strengthen cyber resilience and protect consumers’ data and money.